dksparks/udacity-python-memes/README.md

 Although the recommended way to interact with this project is via the CLI tool or the Flask app, the user may still find this description of the individual components of the project to be helpful.
-Perhaps more honestly, this section is here only because the project seems to require it.

 > Note: Each component's list of dependencies below
 > includes only those dependencies not found in the